 John Kennedy is the School-Based Health Coordinator that is continuing the great work that has been done.
 With a background in behavioral health counseling for children and families, along with many years of developing school-based services, John has added depth and expertise to the merging of these two entities.

 The WVPCA is committed to the continual improvement of school-based health across West Virginia.
-School-based health centers are a vital put of maximizing the potential of our children and it is important that we work together across systems to make a difference in the lives of our children.
+School-based health centers are a vital part of maximizing the potential of our children and it is important that we work together across systems to make a difference in the lives of our children.
 Thank you for your support of school-based health services and the WVPCA looks forward to continue working with you.

 For a complete list of School-Based Health Centers (organized by city), click here.